 The application of robust security protection, dedicated networks that are tightly secured and ensuring your IT policies and procedures are followed by all staff are the first steps towards ensuring that your employees can access your company IT server and work productively from home without exposing your business to cyber threats or other breaches of IT security.

 In one example we encountered, the company was caught unprepared mainly because they thought they would never need to have the facility to allow remote working because the majority of workers were production line staff.
-However, a combination of personal circumstances and the government directive on social distancing meant the company had to find ways for a small number of admin based staff to work from home.
+However, during the pandemic, a combination of personal circumstances and the government directive on social distancing meant the company had to find ways for a small number of admin based staff to work from home.

-To compound matters, a distraught company director explained to us that company had not really maintained its IT infrastructure and hardware and had needed to apply software upgrades to the laptops staff would need to enable remote working.
+To compound matters, a distraught company director explained to us that their company had not really maintained its IT infrastructure and hardware and had needed to apply software upgrades to the laptops staff would need to enable remote working.
 These factors, and a lack of in-house IT expertise caused irrevocable damage when one of its employees unwittingly downloaded a virus.
 Unfortunately, the virus was able to infiltrate the company server and began erasing files.

 Sadly, we were not able to help the company recover their files as they had also neglected to do regular data back-ups, but they now realise the damage this has caused and are now taking expert advice and using the services Link ICT can provide to help them to develop disaster recovery processes and to operate in a more secure manner.